-In preparing these financial statements, the Organization has evaluated for recognition or disclosure the events or transactions that occurred through September 30, 2021, the date the financial statements were available to be issued.
-Except as discussed in note 11 and in Retirement Plan accounting policy in Note 1, there were no subsequent events that required recognition or disclosure in the financial statements.
+In preparing these financial statements, the Organization has evaluated for recognition or disclosure the events or transactions that occurred through August 25, 2022, the date the financial statements were available to be issued.
+Except as discussed in note 11, there were no subsequent events that required recognition or disclosure in the financial statements.